On Top-$k$ Weighted SUM Aggregate Nearest and Farthest Neighbors in the $L_1$ Plane: Top- Searching in the 1-D Space

-For a fixed uncertain point $Q$, a point $p$ on $L$ is called a {\em global minimum point} if it minimizes the expected distance $\Ed(p)$ among all points on $L$.
+For a fixed query set $Q$, a point $p$ on $L$ is called a {\em global minimum point} if it minimizes the aggregate distance $\Ed(p)$ among all points on $L$.
 Such a global minimum point on $L$ may not be unique.
 The global minimum point is also known as weighted Fermat-Weber point \cite{ref:DurierGe85}, and as shown below, it is very easy to compute in our problem setting.

 To find $S_k(P)$, we will use the following strategy.
 First, we find a global minimum point $q^*$ on $L$.
 Second, the point $q^*$ partitions $P$ into two subsets $P_{l}$ and $P_{r}$, for which we compute $S_k(P_{l})$ and $S_k(P_{r})$.
 Finally, $S_k(P)$ is obtained by taking the first $k$ points after merging $S_k(P_{l})$ and $S_k(P_{r})$.